HJStassen/SQL-DBAChecklistUser/README.md

     I have capped it at SQL 2000, and you will need to exclude some stuff for it to work on SQL2000.
 I dont have a SQL 2000 instance at home anymore, so if you want it to work on SQL server 2000, just exclude the valid AD account checks, and the registry checks.
     </p>
   <p>
     I have leaped and jumped in the past, sometimes locking me out of SQL. (removing builtin\administrators from sysadmin, oops) Take care and review the suggested scripts before you run them.
-This is in the realm of stuff where you cannot take a proper backup - err on the dise of caution.
+This is in the realm of stuff where you cannot take a proper backup - err on the side of caution.
 Save the results to an excel sheet if you have to
     </p>
   <p>
    Feel free to connect with me on Linkedin and mention that you found this useful. https://www.linkedin.com/in/hentiestassen/<br />That will motivate me to put in more effort on this.</p>